mahmuterenkoca/Capstone-Project-1-Milestone-Report/README.md

 # Capstone-Project-1-Milestone-Report
-IBM HR Analytics Employe Attrition and Performance
+# IBM HR Analytics Employe Attrition and Performance

-8th January 2020
-OVERVIEW
+# OVERVIEW
-Uncover the factors that lead to employee attrition and explore important questions such as ‘show me a breakdown of distance from home by job role and attrition’ or ‘compare average monthly income by education and attrition’.
+- Uncover the factors that lead to employee attrition and explore important questions such as ‘show me a breakdown of distance from home by job role and attrition’ or ‘compare average monthly income by education and attrition’.
 This is a fictional data set created by IBM data scientists